Top 10 Most Expensive Rolex Watches Ever Produced as of 2020

 September 2, 2019

-Whether customised on a movie set or purchased by a famous actor, each watch in this list has been produced by the king of watchmakers at one point in the company’s incredible history.
-Here our team presents the ten most expensive Rolexes produced by the company to date, based on their sale price or valuation.
+Whether customized on a movie set or purchased by a famous actor, each watch in this list has been produced by the king of watchmakers at one point in the company’s incredible history.
+Here our team presents the ten most expensive Rolexes ever sold by the company to date, based on their sale price or valuation.
 You may also be interested in our articles on the Top 10 most expensive Patek Phillipe watches ever sold , Top 10 Most Expensive Watches ever sold, and Top 10 Brands of Fine Watches you Should Invest in

 10. 1967 Rolex Submarine (Steve McQueen)